AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getFloatingSpeciesAmountRates([index])

-   Return a vector of floating species amount rates.
+   Return a vector of the amount rate of change of the floating species.

+   The units of amount rates is amount / time.

    :param numpy.ndarray index: (optional) an index array indicating which items to return.
    :returns: an array of the rates of change of the floating species amounts.